reiver/tell-a-story/README.md

 And, at least at that point in my career, I really enjoyed going to conferences.

-I got to listen to someone talk about an interested topics.
+At the meetups I attended, I got to listen to someone talk about an interested topics.
 I got to have interesting discussions with people after the talk.
 And many of us would often go to a restaurant afterwards, and eat, drink, and have more interesting discussions.

 I made a number of friends, over the years, by going to and being active in meetups.